 Taxation LL.M.
 Scholarships and Fellowships

-Georgetown University Law Center Graduate Tax Scholars
+Graduate Tax Scholars

-Georgetown University Law Center/Council on State Taxation (COST) Graduate Fellowship in State and Local Taxation
+Council on State Taxation (COST) Graduate Fellowship in State and Local Taxation

-Application Method: To apply for a COST Fellowship, please submit a completed Georgetown University Law Center LL.M application to the Taxation program (including all required supplementary materials) and indicate your interest in the COST fellowship on your LL.M. application form.
-An unedited, unpublished, and analytical writing sample of at least 10 pages in length must be submitted to the Graduate Admissions Office by June 30, 2016.
-Program applicants may be interviewed and participants selected at the beginning of the fall semester.
+Application Method: To apply for a COST Fellowship, please submit a completed Georgetown University Law Center LL.M application to the Taxation program (including all required supplementary materials) and indicate your interest in the COST Fellowship on your LL.M. application form.
+A writing sample of at least 5 pages (10 pages if double spaced) in length must be submitted to the Graduate Admissions Office by June 29, 2018.
+Program applicants may be interviewed and fellows are typically selected at the beginning of the fall semester.

 KPMG Tax Scholarship

 The KPMG Tax Scholarship is made possible by the generosity of the tax professionals at KPMG and by matching grants from the KPMG Foundation.
 The award is based on merit and potential for success in the field of taxation.
 It is open to both U.S.- and foreign-educated full-time applicants.
 There is no additional application procedure for this scholarship;candidates will be chosen based upon their LL.M. application materials.
 The deadline for consideration is February 9, 2018.